 "Since the start of the injection season, the y/y storage overhang has eroded from [approximately] 900 Bcf to [approximately] 300 Bcf, largely on the back of almost 4 Bcf/d stronger y/y gas-fired power demand," Gerdes said.
 "In a sub-$3 gas price environment, gas-fired power generation served as the corrective mechanism to reduce the storage surplus...The necessity of low gas prices, and corresponding anomalous strength in gas-fired power demand, is now receding, and we believe gas-fired power demand should wane later this year."

-Canaccord recently said it expects gas prices to average $3.50/Mcf for 4Q2012, $4.00 in 2013 and $5.00 for the long term.
-Along with the expected increase in prices next year, Canaccord said last Monday it expects gas-fired power demand to decline about 1 Bcf/d.
+Canaccord recently said it expects gas prices to average $3.50/Mcf for 4Q2012, $4.00 in 2013 and $5.00 for the long term (see Daily GPI, Sept.
+10).
+Along with the expected increase in prices next year, Canaccord said Monday it expects gas-fired power demand to decline about 1 Bcf/d.

-An Energy Information Administration (EIA) official recently said he expects gas demand for electricity generation this winter to be about the same as it was last winter (see NGI, Sept.
-17a).
+An Energy Information Administration (EIA) official last week said he expects gas demand for electricity generation this winter to be about the same as it was last winter (see Daily GPI, Sept.
+14).
 The power burn will likely be 2.5-2.6 Tcf, and the amount of coal-fired generation capacity that is used during the winter months will depend on natural gas prices, EIA Deputy Administrator Howard Gruenspecht said.
-And EIA last week said it expects domestic gas production to be at an all-time high this year and to reset that record for a third consecutive year in 2013 (see NGI, Sept.
-17b).
+And EIA last week said it expects domestic gas production to be at an all-time high this year and to reset that record for a third consecutive year in 2013 (see Daily GPI, Sept.
+12).